 Q: How is the word “forte” pronounced in this sentence: “Pronunciation is not my forte”?
-I usually hear people say “for-TAY,” as in the Italian word for loud.
+I usually hear people say “FOR-tay,” as in the Italian word for loud.
 Shouldn’t it be “fort,” as in the French word for strength?
-Has for-TAY become acceptable through wide usage?
+Has FOR-tay become acceptable through wide usage?

 So which pronunciation should you pick?
-A usage note in Merriam-Webster’s Collegiate Dictionary offers this advice: “So you can take your choice, knowing that someone somewhere will dislike whichever variant you choose.”
+A usage note in Merriam-Webster’s Collegiate Dictionary (11th ed.) offers this advice: “You can take your choice, knowing that someone somewhere will dislike whichever variant you choose.”